-- Comfort: the height of your tennis serve toss is one element that what will help ensure your service motion feels smooth and comfortable, which is important when it comes to generating power.
+- Comfort: The height of your tennis serve toss is one element that will help ensure your service motion feels smooth and comfortable, which is essential when it comes to generating power.
 If your toss is too high, you may find yourself overreaching to hit the ball or having to hold your trophy pose unnecessarily for an extended period.
 On the other hand, if your toss is too low, you may find that you crowd yourself, which doesn’t allow you to fully extend through the serve diminishing your ability to generate power.

-- Power: as mentioned in the previous bullet, the correct serve toss height will enable you to swing comfortably and therefore allow you to generate maximum power and racquet head speed through your service motion.
+- Power: As mentioned in the previous bullet, the correct serve toss height will enable you to swing comfortably and therefore allow you to generate maximum power and racquet head speed through your service motion.

 Of course, that begs the question.